One Messiah Or Two?

 To them the one they named Messiah ben Yosef (son of Joseph) was foreshadowed in the life of Jacob’s son Joseph.
 There are numerous events in the life of Joseph that are clear models of what we now know was the first coming.
 Naming the other one Messiah ben Dovid (son of David) means they thought the life of King David was a model of 2nd Coming prophecies.
 So Messiah ben Joseph would be the suffering servant, and Messiah ben David the conquering King.

-When John the Baptist, who had spent time with the Essenes, lay in prison awaiting his execution he sent some of his disciples to inquire of Jesus, “are you the one who is to come or should we expect another?”
+When John the Baptist, who had spent time with the Essenes, lay in prison awaiting his execution, he sent some of his disciples to inquire of Jesus, “are you the one who is to come or should we expect another?”
 (Matt.
 11:3)

 The intent of the question is hidden in English, but in the Greek it becomes clear.
 There are two Greek words that can be translated “another.”
 One means another of the same kind, and one means another of a different kind.
 It’s this second word that John used.
-We was asking Jesus to solve the mystery of the two messiahs.
+He was asking Jesus to solve the mystery of the two messiahs.
 His real question was, “Are you the only messiah who is to come or should we also expect another one, different from you?”

 Jesus responded in Matt.
 11:4-6 with miracles He had performed.
 Some of these miracles linked Him to prophecies of the first messiah, and others to the second one.
 In short, He was telling them he was the only one.